lmeee/ambf_pbd_markdown/markdown.md

 # ambf_pbd_markdown
 # weekly track
+## Spring 2021, Week 4 April 19th to Apr 25th
+  - paper reading.
+  - An collision demonstration between cube and ground. (https://drive.google.com/file/d/1GeY8Tnkrtcw5uCQ4YiW2lXRtjfFOfCNB/view?usp=sharing) But did not add this constraint to the 2 dof robot now.
+  - Sadly, current demo is not good.
+Should focus on thinking about the solver's idea and paper reading.

 ## Spring 2021, Week 3 April 12th to Apr 18th

   - learn about differential physics simulation from Nvidia forum.